 | TUESDAY, NOVEMBER 10, 2015

 I was only in the basement for 25 minutes, working out.
 I came up to this.
 An old POD site, oozing blood on our kitchen counters ( makes you want to come over for dinner, doesn't it? ).
 I look over to Joe, who is manning the POD change.
 I couldn't find medical tape, so I just used the scotch kind.'
-Nice. dblog #type 1 diabetes Omnipod
+Nice.
+A day-in-the life of a 12 year old boy with diabetes. dblog #type 1 diabetes Omnipod

 BETA BUDDIES Normally Atypical